-Analysis of the Investigative Records Repository (IRR) File of Klaus Barbie(Alias Klaus Altmann, Klaus Becker, Heinz Becker, Klaus Behrens, Heinz Behrens, Klaus Spier, Ernst Holzer)
+Analysis of the IRR File of Klaus Barbie(Alias Klaus Altmann, Klaus Becker, Heinz Becker, Klaus Behrens, Heinz Behrens, Klaus Spier, Ernst Holzer)

 Robert Wolfe, IWG Historian